 For Riddle himself it was never really political.
 Or at least it was never consciously political.
 That’s just part of the performance.
 For him it really IS the cult of personality.
 And, as the Lj user known as Swythyv was early to point out, he preys upon children.
 They are the ones most likely to be impressed by him, and they are the ones who are most likely to be led into supporting his ersatz “cause” through the combined lures of adolescent rebellion, and peer pressure.

-I doubt that he has ever, once he set up his initial little band, and fully gained control and effectively established *ownership* of them, via his Mark, bothered to enlist any additional follower who was significantly over the age of 30.
+I doubt that, once he set up his initial little band, and fully gained control and effectively established *ownership* of them, via his Mark, he has ever bothered to enlist any additional follower who was significantly over the age of 30.

 Or even 25.

-And even the first ones, who were certainly in their 30s by the time he set up his little band of lost boys, probably followed him then because they were already used to following him when they were all at school.
+And even those first ones, who were certainly in their 30s by the time he set up his little band of lost boys, probably followed him then because they were already used to following him when they were all at school.

-And the Ministry was trying to combat him by conventional political measures since they don’t really understand what they are dealing with.
+And the Ministry was trying to combat him by conventional political measures, since they don’t really understand what they are dealing with.
 It is small wonder that their efforts are doomed from the start.
 If Tom Riddle is an unwise child — and he is an extremely unwise child — they are a passel of exceedingly foolish grown-ups.

 The kids he targeted in the beginning were the very crown of wizarding society.